andrejewski/rove/README.md

 #### `router.onClick(event: MouseEvent)`
 This is a convenience function that attaches directly to links via `onclick=` or `addEventListener()`.
 It does the same as `router.interceptLinkClicks()` for single elements.

 **Aside:** Without using the above click handlers, you could run into trouble with `event.target`.
-Rove handlers recurse up from the original target looking for the immediate `<a>` parent.
+Rove event handlers recurse up from the original target looking for the immediate `<a>` parent.
 This consideration is important for `<a>` nodes which containing other potential click targets.
-You can build your own handlers, but be aware of that edge case.
+Rove event handlers also respect `target="_blank"`, which opens a new window/tab.
+You can build your own handlers, but be aware of these edge cases.

 #### `route.navigateTo(route: NavigationOptions)`
 This method will trigger an `onNavigation` event with the new route.
 This method will throw an error if `route.route` is not a route in the routing table, which is for developer sanity but also enforcing static route names.